Kutupalong refugee camp: March 2023

 In March 2023, a fire at the camp destroyed more than 2,000 shelters and displaced 12,000 refugees.

+Demographics

+As of 31 December 2024, the total population of Rohingya refugees in Bangladesh was 1,005,520, spread across 204,278 families, for a median family size of five.
+Of this population, 52% were children, 4% were elderly, 6.22% had at least one special need and 3.03% were disabled.
+67% of these refugees came from Maungdaw Township and 26% from Buthidaung Township.

+Of this population, the original government-run Kutupalong Registered Rohingya Refugee Camp had a population of 16,807, while its "expansion site", the adjacent makeshift camps, had a population of 669,959, for a total of 686,766 people.

 Administration and operations

 During the early stages of the refugee influx, in every camp, a Camp-in-Charge (CIC) official from the Bangladesh's Refugee Relief and Repatriation Commission (RRRC) performed the administrative duties, while the Bangladesh government outsourced responsibilities for recruitment and site management to either the office of the United Nations High Commissioner for Refugees (UNHCR), or its affiliate organization, the International Organization for Migration (IOM), who led the humanitarian operations, and established a "service map" to guide what services were provided, to and by whom, and where.
 To fill gaps between the service maps, the agencies responsible for site management provided "referral services" (granting special permissions for movement of Rohingyas), or provided the necessary services themselves.

 Overall coordination of their joint efforts, and those of the various aid and management organizations operating in the camps, were handled by their joint Inter-Sector Coordinating Group (ISCG).

 Within the camps, all services for Rohingyas were provided by a mix of local, national and international NGOs (non-governmental organizations), along with Bangladesh's Ministry of Women and Children Affairs (MoWCA), and its Department of Social Services (in the Ministry of Social Welfare).
 District units of all other concerned ministries were also involved in the operations.

 According to ISCG, the camps were divided into 16 different sectors, in which the refugees were provided with 11 types of services, including: